 Task Force to review the interim bylaw

-An Urban Forest Bylaw Working Group will be created to review the interim bylaw against best practices for urban forest management, gather feedback from citizens, and make recommendations to Council regarding the development of a final Urban Forest Bylaw.
-This will be an opportunity for community members to provide input into the final bylaw.
-Interesting in volunteering on the task force?
-Contact email@example.com.
+An Urban Forest Bylaw Working Group has been created to review the interim bylaw against best practices for urban forest management, gather feedback from citizens, and make recommendations to Council regarding the development of a final Urban Forest Bylaw.
+This is an opportunity for community members to provide input into the final bylaw.

 Why protect our urban forest?